thibault-cne/shiprs/README.md

 ## Sources

-This library is strongly inspired by the [shiplift](https://github.com/softprops/shiplift) library and the [bollard](https://github.com/fussybeaver/bollard/tree/master) library.
+This library is strongly inspired by the [shiplift](https://github.com/softprops/shiplift) and [bollard](https://github.com/fussybeaver/bollard/tree/master) libraries.

 ## Warning